Issy90/pdsnd_github/README.md

 Chicago, New York City and Washington data

 ### Credits
-This project was inspired by Udacity's nanodegree program, the data and resources were provided by Udacity
+This project was inspired by Udacity's Programming for Data Science Nanodegree program, the data and resources were provided by Udacity